HuYuzhang/HuYuzhang.github.io/index.md

 ### Experience
-- Deployment and Acceleration of Real-Time Super-Reolution Neural-Network on Edge Devices, Internship in Amazon Lab126.
+- Deployment and Acceleration of Real-Time Super-Reolution Neural-Network on Edge Devices, Internship in Amazon Lab126, Beijing.
+- Algorithm Engineer of Video Coding, Full-time Job in Alibaba Cloud, Hangzhou.

 ### Skill
 - C++